Geography of New York (state): Topography

 From the summits of the watershed, the highlands usually descend toward Lake Ontario in a series of terraces, the edges of which are outcrops of different rocks beneath the surface.
 These terraces are usually smooth, and, although inclined toward the north, the inclination is generally so slight that they appear level.
 Between the hills of the south and the level land of the north is a beautiful rolling region, the ridges gradually declining toward the north.
 In that part of the state, south of the most eastern mountain range, the surface is generally level or broken by low hills.
 In Manhattan and Westchester County, these hills are principally composed of primitive rocks.
 The surface of Long Island is generally level or gently undulating.
 A ridge 150 to 200 ft high, composed of sand, gravel, and clay, extends east and west across the island north of its center.

 Climate

+Most of Upstate New York is classified as humid continental in the Köppen climate classification system, while Downstate has a warmer humid subtropical climate.
+Winter temperatures are below freezing on average in most of the state during January and February but are above freezing along the Atlantic coast.
+Between June and September, summer-like conditions exist statewide, with longer summer conditions lasting from May to October in the south.
+Western New York experiences more cloud cover than the rest of the state due to the Great Lakes.

+Precipitation in the state is fairly even throughout the year.
+Thunderstorm systems and snowstorms frequently cross the state from the southwest and from the Great Lakes as lake-effect snow.
+Major impacts from hurricanes or tornadoes are rare.